Anh-phi-ngu-IT-Dien-tu/DATN_Nhung_Firmware_Raspberrypi/readme.md

 ### Advantages
 - Reducing observation cost
 - Yolov8 model can work with high confidence
-- Robot can move aroùn the store the way we want
+- Robot can move around the store the way we want

 ### Limitations
 - Time consumption for setup steps
 - There are some small error for feature-based landmark
 - The path-defining algorithm is too dependent to the operation who controlling the robot with bluetooth app
 - The overall image processing algorithm can not determine the complicated situations
 - The GUI still not enough user-friendly